 It is no surprise Covid has influenced mortgage interest rates in the last 12 months.
 The coronavirus and its effect on the economy in particular the financial markets have been unprecedented, to say the least.
 Here’s how covid changed interest rates and what you can expect going forward if you’ve been thinking about refinancing a home or buying a house…

 Fast forward to the present, mortgage rates are now back down to the high 2’s, resulting in a second opportunity to scoop up that interest rate that you’ve thought you lost in 2020, call it a second chance.
 Your 2nd chance opportunity is now also producing home appraisal waivers for those who are well qualified.
-Add in the adverse market free removal Fannie Mae and Freddie Mac’s and you and have a solid recipe for refinancing your current mortgage or borrowing money very economically for the acquisition of a new home.
+Add in the adverse market-free removal of Fannie Mae and Freddie Mac and you have a solid recipe for refinancing your current mortgage or borrowing money very economically for the acquisition of a new home.

 Looking for an incredibly attractive rate for a new mortgage?
 Get a no-cost quote today!